Deployment

 - Auto-pruning runs hourly when

 MAX_DATABASE_SIZE_GBis set.
-It drops the oldest monthly partitions first. - Backups:
+It drops the oldest monthly partitions first. - Per-project retention is enforced by the

 psql -c "SELECT pg_size_pretty(pg_database_size('owlmetry'));"